 Todd Anderson, MPT, COMT

-graduated from Quinnipiac University in Connecticut with a Bachelor of Health Science in 2007, followed by completion of an entry-level Masters of Physical Therapy degree in 2010.
+graduated from Quinnipiac University in Connecticut with a Bachelor of Health Science degree in 2007, followed by completion of an entry-level Master of Physical Therapy degree in 2010.
 Currently, Todd is working towards a Doctorate of Science (ScD) in Physical Therapy through the Texas Tech University Health Science Center.
-In addition, Todd is in the process of completing all course work through the IAOM-US for certification as an Orthopedic Manual Therapist.
-Outside the clinic, Todd enjoys playing basketball, tennis and staying active with skate skiing through the trails of Anchorage.
+In addition, Todd is certified through the IAOM-US as an Orthopedic Manual Therapist for the extremities and is in pursuit of full certification for the spine.
+He has also completed Basic and Therapy I coursework for manual lymphatic drainage through Dr. Vodder School International.
+Outside the clinic, Todd enjoys mountain hiking, snowshoeing and skate skiing throughout Alaska.